RenzeLou/awesome-instruction-learning/README.md

 ### 3.2 Explanability

-In this section, we exhibit works that focus on the interpretability and reliability of instruction learning, i.e., explaining when and why instruction can take effect.
+We exhibit works that focus on the interpretability and reliability of instruction learning, i.e., explaining when and why instruction can take effect.

 <!-- **Paper Title.** *Author 1, Author 2, and Author 3.* <ins>Conference/Journal/Preprint</ins> Year. [[pdf](link)]; [[other resources](link)]. -->